 When an infected person sneezes or coughs, tiny droplets containing the bacteria move through the air, and the disease is easily spread from person to person.

-The infection usually lasts 6 weeks.
+The infection usually lasts 6 weeks, but can last as long as 10 weeks.

 Initial symptoms, similar to the common cold, usually develop about a week after exposure to the bacteria.